Acquisition of Activision Blizzard by Microsoft: Others

 The U.S. Securities and Exchange Commission (SEC) reviewed potential claims that investors close to Kotick engaged in insider trading prior to the acquisition announcement.
 Activision Blizzard said they would fully cooperate with the SEC's review.
+South Africa's Competition Commission approved the merger in April 2023.

-The deal is also seeing review in Japan, Australia, New Zealand, and elsewhere.
-In December 2022, it was announced Chile's regulatory authority (Fiscalia Nacional Economica), had released its ruling on the acquisition and had voted to approve the deal in Phase 1.
+The deal is also seeing review in Australia, New Zealand, and elsewhere.
+In December 2022, Chile's regulatory authority (Fiscalia Nacional Economica) voted to approve the deal in Phase 1.
+The Japan Fair Trade Commission had also given approval for the merger by March 2023.
+On May 19, 2023, China's State Administration for Market Regulation approved the Microsoft's Activision Blizzard acquisition Korea Fair Trade Commission (KFTC) approved the Microsoft's Activision Blizzard acquisition on May 30, 2023.